All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • 1.7mg and 2.4mg: Weight loss accelerates further.
 The 2.4mg maintenance dose produced the 14.9% average in the STEP 1 trial over 68 weeks.

-This does not mean that 1mg is ineffective.
-For some patients, it is the right long-term dose.
+This doesn't mean that 1mg is ineffective.
+For some patients, it's the right long-term dose.
 But for patients with more ambitious weight loss goals, the data supports continuing escalation toward higher doses.

 Safety Considerations